kntjspr/CUSHS/README.md

 # CUSHS
-CUSHS Exam Code Parser written in PHP.
+CUSHS Exam Code Parser written in PHP (Mar 8, 2022).

 The entire code was written in 45 mins (approximately) so expect some spaghetti code.

+## Warning:

 **Originally intended for demonstration (PoC) purposes.**

-**For the goal of demonstrating to capitol university faculty.**
+**The repository was made public temporarily.
+For the goal of demonstrating to capitol university faculty.**

 **THIS PRODUCT IS NOT INTENDED FOR USE IN ACTUAL EXAMS.**